Zdravko93/react_memory_game/README.md

 # React Memory Game

-A responsive and interactive Memory Game built with React.
-Challenge yourself to match card pairs while tracking your time and number of moves.
-Designed to be fun, engaging, and a great exercise for improving your short-term memory!
+A fun, responsive memory card game built with React.
+Match pairs, track turns, and challenge your memory with different difficulty levels!

 ## Table of Contents